56kcloud/Training/Docker/kickstart/chapters/votingapp-compose.md

 # docker-compose v1.27+ required
 ```

-You will find many `docker-compose.yml` files that start with either `version: "2"` and `version: "3"`.
+You will find many `docker-compose.yml` files that start with either `version: "2"` or `version: "3"`.
 These were the two major versions of the [compose specification](https://docs.docker.com/compose/compose-file/). v2 was used for `docker compose` and v3 brought all the features needed for `docker swarm`.
 However, over time the features where merged into one specification.

 You will see there's also a `services` key, under which there is a separate key for each of the services.
 Such as: